 (Photo courtesy of NetPS Plant Finder)

 Spread: 12 feet

 This stunning, pyramidal upright variety produces vibrant pink blooms with frilly white edges in late summer, green foliage emerges scarlet, and turns red in fall; captivating focal point for the garden or border; also good for container planting

 Raspberry Sundae Crapemyrtle is bathed in stunning panicles of hot pink frilly flowers with white edges at the ends of the branches from late summer to early fall, which emerge from distinctive dark red flower buds.
-It has attractive green foliage which emerges scarlet in spring.
+It has attractive green deciduous foliage which emerges scarlet in spring.
 The oval leaves are highly ornamental and turn red in fall.
-The fruit is not ornamentally significant.

 Raspberry Sundae Crapemyrtle is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.